 Many of us are aware of the morning struggle to feel alert and ready to seize the day.
-The desire of a warm cup of coffee might not be enough to keep you from snoozing in your comfy bed for another five to thirty minutes.
+The desire for a warm cup of coffee might not be enough to keep you from snoozing in your comfy bed for another five to thirty minutes.
 While taking ten minutes to tune up your body after a restful night’s sleep might not be your first choice after mustering the motivation to start your day, you might be surprised at how little it takes to give your body a boost.
 Increasing blood circulation throughout your body is a great way to help you feel more alert without waiting for your caffeinated beverage to kick in.
 Getting your body moving early also gives your muscles a chance to warm up so they can be ready for the physical demands of the morning.
-Perform a minute of each of the following movements to help give your body a tune up each morning.
+Perform a minute of each of the following movements to help give your body a tune-up each morning.

 Good Mornings with Back Extension

 Start your morning off with this movement to activate your hips and stimulate good posture through your chest, shoulders, and spine.
 Start by standing up out of bed and putting both hands behind your head with your fingers interlocked.
 With a slight bend in your knees, push your hips back while keeping your back straight.
 Once you feel a light stretch through your hamstrings, drive your hips forward until you are back to a standing position.
 Continue to push your hips forward while arching your back and looking up towards the ceiling.
-Make sure your take smooth deep breathes as you perform each rep.
+Make sure you take smooth deep breaths as you perform each rep.

 Wide Squats with Y-Raises